pronenewbits/Arduino_Unconstrained_MPC_Library/README.md

 # Closing Remark
-It will be nice if you can test & validate my result or inform me if there are some bugs you encounter along the way! (or if you notice some grammar error in the documentation).
+I hope you can test & validate my result or inform me if there are some bugs you encounter along the way! (or if you notice some grammar error in the documentation).

 I published the code under CC0 license, effectively placed the code on public domain.
 But it will be great if you can tell me if you use the code, for what/why.
-That means a lot to me and give me motivation to expand the work (⌒▽⌒)
+That means a lot to me and give me motivation to expand the work (￣▽￣)